On the Isoperimetric Riemannian Penrose Inequality: Introduction

 \subsection{Perspectives}

-In the already mentioned \cite{agostiniani_riemannian_2022}, a family of Hawking-type masses defined along the level sets of $p$-harmonic potentials, for $p \in (1, 3)$, has been introduced.
-Each of these masses have been proved to be monotone.
-In an upcoming work, partly building on the arguments introduced here, we are going to exploit these $p$-Hawking masses, as well as other recent interesting monotone quantities recently obtained \cite{chan_monotonicity_2022}, to prove new Positive Mass Theorems and Penrose-type inequalities for suitable Iso-$p$-capacitary masses.
-These masses interpolate between Huisken's Isoperimetric mass and the Capacitary mass, recently conceived by Jauregui \cite{jauregui_adm_2020}.
+Back in \cite{agostiniani_riemannianpenroseinequalitynonlinear_2022}, a family of Hawking-type masses defined along the level sets of $p$-capacitary potentials, $p \in (1, 3)$, was introduced and proved to be monotone.
+In \cite{benatti_nonlinearisocapacitaryconceptsmass_2023a}, we use such $p$-Hawking masses and the monotone quantities recently obtained in \cite{chan_monotonicitygreenfunctions_2022} to prove new Positive Mass Theorems and Penrose-type inequalities for Iso-$p$-capacitary masses.
+These masses interpolate between Huisken's Isoperimetric mass and the capacitary mass, proposed by Jauregui \cite{jauregui_admmasscapacityvolumedeficit_2020}.

-We think that the techniques presented here, allowing us to deal with very mild asymptotic assumptions, may have some applications in the direction of a famous conjecture of Huisken \cite[p.
-2221-2223]{cederbaum_mathematical_2021}.
-It asserts that a Positive Mass Theorem for the Isoperimetric Mass should hold on Riemannian manifolds endowed with $\CS^0$--metrics satisfying a suitable weak definition of nonnegative scalar curvature.
-We point out another recent advance in this direction obtained by Burkhardt-Guim \cite{burkhardt-guim_adm_2022}, who settled the basic properties of a new $\CS^0$ concept of $\ADM$ mass when a Ricci-flow-related notion of nonnegative scalar curvature is assumed.
+We believe that the techniques presented here, that allow us to work with very mild asymptotic assumptions, could have implications for a conjecture of Huisken \cite[p.
+2221-2223]{cederbaum_mathematicalaspectsgeneralrelativity_2021}.
+This conjecture states that a Positive Mass Theorem for the Isoperimetric mass should hold on Riemannian manifolds with $\CS^0$-metrics and a suitable weak definition of nonnegative scalar curvature.
+Versions of this conjecture have been proved in \cite{antonelli_positivemass_2024, jauregui2024notehuiskensisoperimetricmass} for Asymptotically Flat manifolds.
+Another consequence of such papers is that the equivalence between masses stated in \cref{thm:asysvarchild} fails in Schwartzschild $3$-manifolds with negative mass.
+Remaining in the realm of spaces with low regularity, Burkhardt-Guim \cite{burkhardt-guim_admmassmetricsdistortion_2022} settled the basic properties of a new $\CS^0$-concept of $\ADM$ mass when a Ricci-flow-related notion of nonnegative scalar curvature is assumed.
+It would be interesting to investigate the relations between Burkhardt-Guim's notion and the Isoperimetric mass.